-An isolated coronary artery disease in children is uncommon, its underlying reason is usually congenital or infectious, without typical atherosclerotic injury.
+An isolated coronary artery disease in children is uncommon and its essential reason is usually congenital or infectious.
+As well as there is lack of typical atherosclerotic injury.
 In selected cases generalized vascular non-cardiac problems in childhood affect also the heart.
-The diagnosis of general vascular disorder with cardiac manifestation is more difficult if the symptoms appear in a small child in life-threating emergency.
-Initial sequele of various forms of coronary insufficiency and severe heart dysfunction usually accompany different disorders that easily lead to cardiorespiratory insufficiency in small babies.
+The diagnosis of general vascular disorder with cardiac manifestation is more difficult if the symptoms appear in a small child in life-threatening condition.
+Initial sequelae of various forms of coronary insufficiency and severe heart dysfunction usually accompany different disorders that easily lead to cardiorespiratory insufficiency in small babies.

-In dramatic circumstances routinely performed noninvasive emergency diagnostics remains unclear, especially in individuals free of previous cardiovascular problems and comorbidities.
-The differential diagnostics in children suffering from cardiovascular emergencies should consider anomalous origin of left coronary artery from pulmonary artery (ALCAPA), Kawasaki disease (KD), polyarteritis nodosa (PAN) and nonspecific organ vascular reactions [1].
+In critical condition routinely performed noninvasive emergency diagnostics remains unclear, especially in patients without previous cardiovascular problems and comorbidities.
+The differential diagnostics in children suffering from coronary circulation emergencies should consider anomalous origin of left coronary artery from pulmonary artery (ALCAPA), Kawasaki disease (KD), polyarteritis nodosa (PAN) and nonspecific organ vascular reactions [1].
 An adequate diagnosis is important because of the need to prevent small babies from the most dangerous severe arrhythmias that can cause sudden cardiopulmonary arrest.